Projects

 First Nations Foyer

-Museum of Tropical Queensland is the Queensland Museum Network’s northern most campus, situated in Gurambilbarra (Townsville).
+Queensland Museum Tropics is Queensland Museum’s northern most campus, situated in Gurambilbarra (Townsville).
 In the museum’s First Nations Foyer, a large-scale mural display welcomes visitors to the building.
 This ongoing display showcases emerging and established Aboriginal and Torres Strait Islander artists with a connection to the Townsville region and features a new artist’s work each year.

 View exhibition